Obituary of Fairman Sampie Sutton

 Condolences may be made online at www.frederickbrosfuneralhome.com.

-To send flowers to the family of Fairman Sutton, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Fairman Sutton, please visit Tribute Store

 Celebration of Life with Military Honors